-From fall 2010 to fall 2019 the College attracted fewer evening class enrollments than the statewide average.
+From Fall 2010 to Fall 2019 the College attracted fewer evening class enrollments than the statewide average.
 AVC attracted far more enrollments in day classes and historically offered fewer online classes than the neighboring colleges.
+From Fall 2020 to Fall 2023 neighboring colleges and institutions in state system reduced evening offerings and boosted online instruction to a greater degree than AVC.